 Overcatch and undercatch Determination

-Western Tuna and Billfish Fishery Overcatch and Undercatch Determination 2015 sets out the the amounts and percentages for each quota species in relation to undercatch and overcatch for each fishing season.
+Western Tuna and Billfish Fishery Overcatch and Undercatch Determination 2021 sets out the amounts and percentages for each quota species in relation to undercatch and overcatch for each fishing season.

 Each fishing season, AFMA officers visit the major fishing ports of the Western Tuna and Billfish Fishery.
 These visits allow AFMA to meet directly with fishers and discuss any concerns they might have and also gain current information on the trends in fishing and catches during the season.
 This information is useful for the continuing management of the fishery.